telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/Filtering/grid-with-excel-like-filter.md

 ---
 title: Use Excel-Like Filter in Grid
 page_title: Use Excel-Like Filter in Grid | Kendo UI Grid HtmlHelper
-description: "Use Excel-Like Filter in Grid as a filter in Kendo UI Grids in ASP.NET MVC applications."
+description: "Use an Excel-like filter in the Kendo UI Grid in ASP.NET MVC applications."
 slug: howto_useexcellikefilteringrid_gridaspnetmvc
 ---

 # Use Excel-Like Filter in Grid

-To see the example, refer to the project on how to [use Excel-Like Filter in Grid](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-with-excel-like-filter) in ASP.NET MVC applications.
+To see the example, refer to the project on how to [use an Excel-like filter in the Kendo UI Grid](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-with-excel-like-filter) in ASP.NET MVC applications.

-The example is taking advantage of [the Kendo UI Shared DataSource](http://demos.telerik.com/aspnet-mvc/datasource/shared-datasource)
+The example utilizes the [Kendo UI shared DataSource](http://demos.telerik.com/aspnet-mvc/datasource/shared-datasource).

 ## See Also